 - Hat: Black Currant Classis (purple), 0.23 oz (7 g) or 11 yds (10 m), and a small amount of black for the hat stripe.

-- Mouth: use tiny scraps of pink yarn or thread (or other color you like).
+- Mouth: use tiny scraps of pink yarn or thread (or another color you like).

-- This crochet ghost pattern was written using US terminology.
+- This crochet ghost pattern uses US terminology.

-- The ghost is crocheted starting at the top of the head down to the bottom, in continuous rounds with Single Crochet (sc).
+- The ghost is crocheted in continuous rounds with single crochet (sc) stitches, starting at the top of the head and working down to the bottom.

-- Amigurumi needs to be crocheted with tight stitches, so the fiber won’t show through the holes after stuffing.
+- Amigurumi must be crocheted with tight stitches so the fiber won’t show through the holes after stuffing.

-- Add fiber to stuff it firmly as you go, but do not overstuff.
+- As you go, you can add fiber to stuff it firmly but do not overstuff it.

 - Use a stitch marker to mark the first stitch of each round, moving it up as you go.

-- When you Fasten-Off and cut the yarn, there is no need to leave a long tail, unless otherwise instructed.
+- When you Fasten off and cut the yarn, you do not need to leave a long tail unless otherwise instructed.

-- Gauge is not important for this project.
-See the finished project size for reference.
+- Gauge is not crucial for this project – refer to the finished project size.

-Crochet Ghost Pattern size: Assuming you’re using the same material and hook size, the ghost will be approximately 5.5” (14 cm) tall, without the hat.
+Assuming you’re using the same material and hook size, the ghost will be approximately 5.5” (14 cm) tall without the hat.
 And the hat will be about 2.5” (6.5 cm) tall.

 - approx.: approximately